Reaching Croatia by ferry is relatively easy as long as you're travelling from Italy.

 On this route, Jadrolinija operate car/passenger "Marco Polo" which has a capacity for up to 1100 people and around 270 cars.
 The ferry features 158 cabins which comes in range of 2, 3, 4 berth (inside and outside).

-Onboard the ship you will find self-service restaurant with 224 seats, patisserie, coffeebar, video room, movie theatre, chapel, children's play area, a la carte restaurant and duty free shop.
+Onboard the ship you will find self-service restaurant with 222 seats, coffee bar, chapel, children's play area, a la carte restaurants and duty free shop.